theken55/nlp_examples/document_classification/README.md

 # Document classification

-This example includes scripts to classify documents.
+This example includes scripts to train document classifier, and predict classes of documents using trained models.

+Both multiclass and multi-label classifications are supported.

-In this example, I refer to [Keras Tutorial](https://keras.io/examples/nlp/text_classification_from_scratch/) and [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/)
+This example refers to both [Keras Tutorial](https://keras.io/examples/nlp/text_classification_from_scratch/) and [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/)

 ### Prerequisites